rhyswynne/WP-Email-Capture/readme.txt

 To donate to this plugin, please visit the [WP Email Capture Donations Page](http://wpemailcapture.com/premium/?utm_source=donate&utm_medium=wordpressorgreadme&utm_campaign=wpemailcapture)

 == Change Log ==
+= 3.0.2 =
+* Fixed an error with "Error: " displaying on the free version.

 = 3.0.1 =
 * Fixed a minor security issue in the display.php
 * Removed Tracking (for now)